sooriyaarachchi/pybites.github.io-src/content/codechallenge01.md

 To keep it simple we don't accept pull-requests at this time.
 Just [fork our repo](https://github.com/pybites/challenges) and work on your solution locally.

-To have the tests import the right module, do this when you have a local clone of the fork:
+To have the tests pass import the right module, do this when you have a local clone of the fork:

     $ cd <challenge_number> (this week = 01)
     $ cp name-template name.py